Age-Old Wisdom meets Modern Tools

 - Plant the seeds in light, well-drained soil and space them 1 to 2 inches apart.
 Sow the seeds at 3-week intervals for continued harvest.

-- Plant the seeds on raised beds.
-Be sure to space the rows about 12 inches apart.
+- Space rows about 12 inches apart.

 - It is important to keep the seeds moist during their germination, so remember to water the plants regularly.